KarlMeierMattern/Full-Stack/JS-notes.md

 		if (num === 5)
 - The `innerHTML` property allows you to access or modify the content inside an HTML element using JavaScript.
 - Functions run specific blocks of code when they are called, but they can also return a value.
 This value can be assigned to a variable and used elsewhere in your code.

+> [!TIP]
-- The **ternary operator** is a conditional operator and can be used as a one-line if-else statement.
+> The **ternary operator** is a conditional operator and can be used as a one-line if-else statement.
 The syntax is: condition ? expressionIfTrue : expressionIfFalse.

 		if (num > 5) {
 		  return 'num is greater than 5';